Lent: story of Jesus' temptations

 You will need some large round stones and some large rolls of bread; a tall tower (made out of duplo, lego or building bricks) and a magic wand; a map of the world or globe and an imitation sword; an underlay of felt in a desert-like colour.
 You will also need the three Bible quotes used by Jesus printed onto three cards (or ready to be displayed on a screen).

 1. Lent is traditionally the time Christians get ready for the events of Holy Week and Easter Sunday.
-This festival is so important that it needs preparation space so that they can think through what it really means.
-Lent is a time to pause and do this before they try and carry on as Christians throughout the rest of the year.
+Easter is so important that Christians need preparation space to think through what it really means.
+Lent is an important time in the Christian year to pause and reflect.

 2. In the same way, Jesus went into the desert to pause and get ready for the work God wanted him to do.
-He was offered three other ways to bring God's Kingdom into this world but each one of them avoided the cross.
+He was offered three other ways to bring God's kingdom into this world, but Jesus knew these weren’t right.
+Jesus knew the choice to make, but it was a much harder choice (longer but necessary).
 Tell this story using the visuals.

 3. Set out the desert-like underlay by unrolling it from right to left as you say the following words: After Jesus was baptised, he went off alone into the desert.
 He spent a long time there praying and preparing for the work God had for him to do.
 He went without food for 40 days.
 At the end of this time God's enemy, Satan, tempted him with different ways that he could bring in God's Kingdom.

 4. Place the stones and rolls on to the underlay on your right (the children's left) as you say: ‘Why not change stones to bread and feed everyone who is hungry?' he said.
 ‘This will surely solve all the world's problems and bring in God's Kingdom.'